-"§ 143C-170.
+"§ 143D-170.
 North Carolina State Lottery Fund.

-An enterprise fund to be known as the 'North Carolina State Lottery Fund' is created within the State treasury.
+An enterprise fund, to be known as the 'North Carolina State Lottery Fund', is created within the State treasury.
 The North Carolina State Lottery Fund is continuously appropriated to the Commission for the purposes of operating the Commission and the lottery games.

-"§ 143C-171.
+"§ 143D-171.
 Types of income to the North Carolina State Lottery Fund.

-The North Carolina State Lottery Fund shall receive the following monies:
+The North Carolina State Lottery Fund shall receive all of the following monies:

-- (1) All proceeds from the sale of lottery tickets or shares; - (2) The funds for initial start-up costs provided by the State; and

-1 (3) All other monies credited to the Commission from any 2 source.
-3 "§ 143C-172.
+- (1) All proceeds from the sale of lottery tickets or shares. - (2) The funds for initial start-up costs provided by the State. - (3) All other monies credited to the Commission from any source.

+"§ 143D-172.
 Types of disbursements from the North Carolina State Lottery Fund.

-4 Disbursements shall be made from the North Carolina State Lottery Fund for any of 5 the following purposes: 6 (1) The payment of prizes to the holders of valid winning lottery 7 tickets or shares; 8 (2) Expenses of the Commission, including initial start-up costs; 9 and 10 (3) Transfer of funds from the North Carolina State Lottery Fund pursuant 11 to G. S. 143C-175.
-12 "§ 143C-173.
+Disbursements shall be made from the North Carolina State Lottery Fund for any of the following purposes:

+- (1) The payment of prizes to the holders of valid winning lottery tickets or shares. - (2) Expenses of the Commission, including initial start-up costs. - (3) Transfer of funds from the North Carolina State Lottery Fund pursuant to G. S. 143D-175.

+"§ 143D-173.
 Prize payments of the lottery.

-13 (a) As nearly as practical, at least fifty percent (50%) of the total projected revenue 14 as computed on a year-round basis for the total of all lottery games, accruing from the 15 sales of all lottery tickets or shares from lottery games shall be allocated for payment of 16 prizes for lottery games.
-17 (b) The Commission may allocate a larger percentage of the total projected 18 revenue for a lottery game to prizes if it concludes that the total annual net revenues from 19 the lottery game will be enhanced by that prize percentage.
-20 "§ 143C-174.
+- (a) As nearly as practical, at least fifty percent (50%) of the total projected revenue as computed on a year-round basis for the total of all lottery games, accruing from the sales of all lottery tickets or shares from lottery games shall be allocated for payment of prizes for lottery games. - (b) The Commission may allocate a larger percentage of the total projected revenue for a lottery game to prizes if it concludes that the total annual net revenues from the lottery game will be enhanced by that prize percentage.

+"§ 143D-174.
 Expenses of the lottery.

-21 (a) Expenses of the lottery may include: 22 (1) The costs incurred in the operation and administration of the 23 Commission, including initial start-up costs; 24 (2) The costs resulting from any contracts entered into for the purchase or 25 lease of goods or services required by the Commission; 26 (3) The compensation paid to lottery game retailers; 27 (4) The cost of supplies, materials, tickets, independent studies, data 28 transmission, advertising, promotion, incentives, public relations, 29 communications, bonding for lottery game retailers, printing, and 30 distribution of tickets and shares; 31 (5) The costs of reimbursing other governmental entities for services 32 provided to the Commission; and 33 (6) The costs for any other goods and services needed to accomplish the 34 purposes of this Chapter.
-35 (b) As nearly as practical, no more than sixteen percent (16%) of the total annual 36 revenues accruing from the sale of all lottery tickets and shares from all lottery games 37 shall be expended for the payment of expenses of the Commission.
-38 "§ 143C-175.
-Transfer of net revenues.
-39 (a) The funds remaining in the North Carolina State Lottery Fund, after receipt of 40 all revenues to the North Carolina State Lottery Fund and after accrual of all obligations 41 of the Commission for prizes and expenses, shall be deemed to be the net revenues of the 42 North Carolina State Lottery Fund.
+- (a) Expenses of the lottery may include any of the following: - (1) The costs incurred in the operation and administration of the Commission, including initial start-up costs. - (2) The costs resulting from any contracts entered into for the purchase or lease of goods or services required by the Commission. - (3) The compensation paid to lottery game retailers. - (4) The costs of supplies, materials, tickets, independent studies, data transmission, advertising, promotion, incentives, public relations, communications, bonding for lottery game retailers, printing, and distribution of tickets and shares. - (5) The costs of reimbursing other governmental entities for services provided to the Commission. - (6) The costs for any other goods and services needed to accomplish the purposes of this Chapter. - (b) As nearly as practical, no more than sixteen percent (16%) of the total annual revenues accruing from the sale of all lottery tickets and shares from all lottery games shall be expended for the payment of expenses of the Commission.